hanxinzhang/hanxinzhang.github.io/_projects/1_project.md

 \end{alignat}
 $$

-where $y \sim \mathrm{Pop} $ is a sample of an EHR diagnosis sentence.
+where $y \sim \mathrm{Pop}$ is a sample of an EHR diagnosis sentence. $\mathrm{Pop}$ denotes the distribution of the patient population.
 With this latent variable $z$, we aim to reconstruct, predict, impute, and support downstream tasks.
+We also aim to shape the distribution of $z$ so that it is well-structured for efficient sampling.
+The resulting latent variable space $z \sim \mathrm{Lat}$ is what we referred as a **digital mirror universe**, which contains the information of the patient population and captures its characteristics.

 ### References